-If looking to get the best scrap metal prices, there is a lot of reading you can do on this site; Besides reading this page, I suggest you browse through our publicly available Scrap Metal Guide to learn just how much money you have been throwing away for all these years!
+If you’re looking to get the best scrap metal prices, there is a lot of reading you can do on this site; Besides reading this page, I suggest you browse through our publicly available Scrap Metal Guide to learn just how much money you have been throwing away for all these years!
 If you have any questions or comments, add them to the comments section or in our public Forum!

 The world of scrap metal recycling has changed a lot in the past decade or so, if only for one small thing… Prices.
 Commodities have skyrocketed in recent years, taking with it something once worth pennies and making it into something worth dollars.